Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.1_24.png" width="400">

     Limitations: Counting graphlets is expensive!
-    - Counting size-k graphlets for a graph with size n by enumeration takes $n^k$.
+    - Counting size-k graphlets for a graph with size n by enumeration takes $n^k$ (exponential in the number of nodes).
     - This is unavoidable in the worst-case since subgraph isomorphism test (judging whether a graph is a subgraph of another graph) is NP-hard.
     - If a graph’s node degree is bounded by d, an $O(nd^{k-1})$ algorithm exists to count all the graphlets of size k.

-- Weisfeiler-Lehman Kernel
+- Weisfeiler-Lehman Kernel (More Efficient)

     <img src="src/1.1_25.png" width="400">